gatewayd-io/docs/using-gatewayd/clients.md

 # Clients

 Client object is a client that can connect to the database servers over TCP, UDP and Unix Domain Socket.
 When GatewayD starts, a set of client objects are created that immediately connect to the users' database and are put into the [pool](/using-gatewayd/pools).
 Each client works independently, and a group of connections are connected to the same database server.
-The connection are gradually recycled.
+The connections are gradually recycled.

+## Pre-authentication

+When [`startupParams`](/using-gatewayd/global-configuration/clients#startupparams) is configured, each backend connection performs the full PostgreSQL startup handshake (including authentication) immediately after the TCP connection is established.
+This means pool connections are pre-authenticated and ready for queries before any database client connects.
+GatewayD supports trust, cleartext, MD5, and SCRAM-SHA-256 authentication methods.

+With pre-authentication enabled, GatewayD also uses a lightweight session reset (`DISCARD ALL`) when a database client disconnects, instead of closing and recreating the backend TCP connection.
+This is significantly cheaper than a full reconnect and reduces latency for subsequent clients.

 ## Pools and proxies